savq/paq-nvim/CONTRIBUTING.md

 # Contributing

-Paq is small because my own needs as a Nvim user are pretty simple, but that doesn't mean I'm against adding features.
-If you have suggestions, write an issue!
-Try to be specific.
-When writing the titles, make the intent clear;
+Paq is small because my own needs as a Nvim user are pretty simple.
-and for the body of the issue, the more detailed the description the better.
+Before asking for a feature request, consider if using another package manager which implements that feature would be better for you.

 ## Issues